Looking to Plan a Costa Rica Meeting?

 surfing and zip lining.

 • The latest hotels in the San José metropolitan area include the 126-room AC Hotel San Jose Escazú, which opened in 2018 in upscale Escazú.
 The property has a European-inspired restaurant, a fitness center and 2,143 square feet of meeting and event space, including five meeting rooms.

 • Guanacaste has witnessed the debut of several meeting- and incentive-level hotels in recent months.
 Among them is the 150-room W Costa Rica – Reserva Conchal which is enveloped by a 2,300-acre nature reserve.
-Groups can make use of nearly 13,000 square feet of event space, including eight meeting and event rooms, and partake in activities like beach games and deejay breaks.
+Groups can make use of more than 10,000 square feet of event space, including eight meeting and event rooms, and partake in activities like beach games and deejay breaks.

 • The 294-room Planet Hollywood Beach Resort Costa Rica also opened recently here.
 The all-inclusive property offers group package options that include private check-in, private group dinners and free group activities.
 Guests also can sign up for treatments at the PH Spa & Beauty Bar and create their own theme music for the visit, using Planet Hollywood’s Your Soundtrack music program.